 Problem #1 – The Card Slot May Got Damaged

 These days smartphone are getting thinner and slimmer and because of this, the card slots also getting nifty as well.
 There are many users who like to use non-original battery to increase the battery life.
-But non-original battery sizes are thicker than original ones and hence it can damage the card slot and this cause SD card not to be detected.
+But non-original battery sizes are thicker than original ones and hence it can damage the card slot and this cause SD card not recognized Android.

 Solution – Check out that SD card slot is not damage and also remove the non-original battery and insert original battery.